withfatpanda/ship/README.md

     │   ├── theme.css
     │   └── theme.css.map
     ├── fonts
-    │   └── ... all the images from src/img
+    │   └── ... all the fonts extracted during the build ├── img
-    ├── img
     │   └── ... all the images from src/img
     ├── js